wjojf/django-stripe/README.md

 Custom API Client is implemented in `app.api.payment_api.py`.

-When a user click on "Buy" button, the following processes start:
+When a user clicks on "Buy" button, the following processes start:
     - If `stripe_id` field is empty for given Item instance(`app.core.models.py`), then a request is being sent to Stripe in order to receive a sid(Stripe id) of `Product` Stripe instance
-    - If `stripe_id` field of `Price` object asigned to given `Item` is empty, then the request is being set to Stripe in order to receive a sid(Stripe id) of `Price` Stripe instance (Which is basically main instance when creating `Stripe.checkout.session`)
+    - If `stripe_id` field of `Price` object asigned to given `Item` is empty, then the request is being sent to Stripe in order to receive a sid(Stripe id) of `Price` Stripe instance (Which is basically main instance when creating `Stripe.checkout.session`)
     - A request is being sent in order to receive an ID of Stripe Checkout Session and if the request was successful - a user is being redirected to payment page, otherwise, the user is alerted that an error ocurred

 ## Syncronizing Stripe and Django instances

 When django instance is being changed, a new Stripe Product needs to be created.
-For this purpose, two custom signas are implemented in `app.core.models.py`:
+For this purpose, two custom signals are implemented in `app.core.models.py`:
     - When an instance of either `Item` or `Price` is changed, `stripe_id` field is removed, thus next time when a user clicks on Buy button - a request to Stripe will be sent to create new instances.

+## Administation

+Basic Django Admin functionality is added to the project.
+When you start the project using docker, it automatically creates a superuser instance.
+You can check the credentials in `app.core.management.commands.create_admin.py`